LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-11-(Classes).md

 ### Announcements

-1. Reminder of the due date for the first graded assignment.
+1. Reminder that the third graded assignment is due just before the start of the next class.
-1. After this class, the students will have all the skills necessary to complete the assignment.
+1. Students will need to install some software as part of the prep work for class 12.
+Encourage them to contact their TAs if they have trouble with the process.
+1. Check with your class Candidate Engagement Manager for any other announcements.

-### Class 4 Topics That Require More Attention
+### Class 11 Topics That Require More Attention

+1. Q & A for how to make the class methods work in the exercises.
+1. Review the difference between a *class* and an *object*.
+1. Live code a class (e.g. ``Car``):
+   1. Syntax review,
+   1. Use ``constructor`` to add properties,
+   1. Create two ``Car`` objects with ``new``.
+1. Emphasize the difference between adding a method within ``constructor`` vs. outside of ``constructor``.
+When should each approach be used?
-1. Live coding, live coding, live coding!
+1. Live code an inheritance example.
-   1. Present a sequence of challenges for students to try in their repl.it accounts, then ask for them to contribute to the solutions presented to the class.
-Start simple, then increase the complexity of the tasks.
-   1. Review how to use increments other than ``i++`` in a loop.
-   1. Show how to use a ``while`` loop to validate user input.
-1. Tips for avoiding infinite loops and what to do when you create one anyway.
-1. Discuss when one type of loop is preferred over the other.
-1. Emphasize that even though a ``while`` loop can be used in place of a ``for`` loop, a ``for`` loop should NOT be used to replace a ``while`` loop.
+   1. Inheritance is an abstract concept, and the students need practice setting it up.
-1. Studio intro:
+1. Studio intro.
-   1. Provide a general rundown of what needs to be accomplished with the meal assembly - one meal array for each crew member, and each meal array consists of one item from each of the ingredient arrays.
-   1. Encourage the students to try the bonus missions if they finish the main studio content early.

 ## Studio (TA Notes)

 1. Common student stumbling blocks:
-   1. The studio format in Repl.it classroom does NOT match the layout [from the book](https://education.launchcode.org/intro-to-professional-web-dev/chapters/loops/studio.html).
-Make sure your students follow the instructions in the classroom.
-   1. For the self-destruct mission, the examples were carefully chosen to use strings with the same length.
-If a student wants to use strings of different lengths (which throws an error), help them add some validation to their code to deal with this.
-1. Using a multi-dimensional array helps streamline the process of meal assembly, but students tend to avoid using one.
-After their code works, encourage them to explore how a 2-D array helps reduce the lines of code.
+   1. Some students might try to use object literals instead of the ``CrewCandidate`` class to create the three required objects.
+Reinforce the benefits of declaring and using a class.
+   1. Be prepared to review the syntax for ``constructor``, as well as how to define properties and methods within a class.
+   1. It has been a little while since students needed to use ``Math.round`` to round a number to 1 decimal place.
+Be prepared to help the students accomplish this.
+1. Encourage students who finish early to complete the Bonus Mission or start the prep work for next class.
-1. As always, be sure to check-in with each of your students.
+1. As always, check in with each of your students.